Expand AllCollapse All

 The following courses are offered in Belgium every semester:

-- FRE 120 French Conversation (3 hrs) – This introductory French class introduces students to essential phrases while living in Wallonia, the French-speaking area of Belgium.
+- HUM 120 French Conversation (3 hrs) – This introductory French class introduces students to essential phrases while living in Wallonia, the French-speaking area of Belgium.
 (May substitute for FRE 316 French Conversation.)

 Where will I travel during my semester overseas?